Versace: Donatella Versace, 1997–2025

-In September 2018, Michael Kors offered to buy Versace for two billion euros.
+In September 2018 Michael Kors offered to buy Versace for two billion euros.
 Versace announced all Blackstone and Versace family shares were sold to Michael Kors Limited.
 The acquisition was completed in December 2018, with Donatella Versace remaining head of creative design.
-In January 2019, Gianni Versace S.r.l. joined Capri Holdings Limited, forming a new global fashion luxury group alongside Michael Kors and Jimmy Choo.
+In January 2019, Gianni Versace S.r.l. joined Capri Holdings, forming a new global fashion luxury group alongside Michael Kors and Jimmy Choo.

-In 2018, Versace stopped using fur in its products and in 2020 announced it would stop using kangaroo leather.
-In October 2018, Versace announced its first Pre-Fall season show in New York, scheduled on Gianni Versace's December 2 birth date.
+In 2018 Versace stopped using fur in its products and in 2020 announced it would stop using kangaroo leather.
+In October 2018, Versace announced its first Pre-Fall season show in New York, scheduled on Gianni Versace's 2 December birthdate.
 In 2021, Versace opened its first SoHo, New York boutique.